-Caution: If you are contemplating the repurchase of the security in the future, you need to consider the wash sale rules discussed (see page 12).
+Caution: If you are contemplating the repurchase of the security in the future, you need to consider the wash sale rules discussed.

 On the other hand, if the marketable securities or other long-term capital gain property have appreciated in value, you should contribute the property in kind to the charity.
 By contributing the property in kind, you will avoid taxes on the appreciation and receive a charitable contribution deduction for the property’s full fair market value.

-Both the House and Senate in their tax reform proposals would increase the adjusted gross income limitation for cash contributions to a public charity beginning in 2018 from the current 50 percent of adjusted gross income to 60 percent of adjusted gross income.
-Further, the House proposal would amend the rate at which charitable mileage would be deductible to take into account the variable cost of operating a vehicle.
+Tax reform increased the adjusted gross income limitation for cash contributions to a public charity beginning in 2018 from 50 percent of adjusted gross income to 60 percent of adjusted gross income.

 Planning Suggestion: If you pay your medical expenses by credit card, the expense is deductible in the year the expense is charged, not when you pay the credit card company.
 It is important to remember that prepayments for medical services generally are not deductible until the year when the services are actually rendered.
-Because medical expenses are deductible only to the extent they exceed 7.5% or 10% of AGI as discussed above, they should, where possible, be bunched in a year in which they would exceed this AGI limit.
+Because medical expenses are deductible in 2018 only to the extent they exceed 7.5 percent of AGI as discussed above, they should, where possible, be bunched in a year in which they would exceed this AGI limit.

 Under certain conditions, if you provide more than half of an individual’s support, such as a dependent parent, you can deduct the unreimbursed medical expenses you pay for that individual to the extent all medical expenses exceed the applicable AGI limit.
-Even if you cannot claim that individual as your dependent because his or her 2017 gross income is $4,150 or more, you are still entitled to the medical deduction.
-Please consult your client service professional for details.
+Even if you cannot claim that individual as your dependent because his or her 2018 gross income is $4,150 or more, you are still entitled to the medical deduction.

 Premiums you pay on a qualified long-term care insurance policy are deductible as a medical expense.
 The maximum amount of your deduction is determined by your age.
 The following table sets forth the deductible limits for 2018: